Japan preparing for unexpected after Kim's death

 Still, the government faces a tense end to the year as Noda prepares to visit China and complete important policies for the domestic economy, which include the budget for the fiscal year from next April and tax increases to cover welfare spending.

-"I ordered each division within the ministry to do their utmost in information gathering and in staying vigilant and watchful," a Defence Ministry spokesman quoted Defence Minister Yasuo Ichikawa as saying.
+"I ordered each division within the ministry to do their utmost in information gathering and in staying vigilant and watchful," a Defense Ministry spokesman quoted Defense Minister Yasuo Ichikawa as saying.

 Chief Cabinet Secretary Osamu Fujimura stressed the need to watch risks related to the succession.
 "At present, we have no confirmation on the successor but we're closely watching.
 According to the North Korean announcement, they will accept people expressing condolences from December 20 to 27 and the funeral will be held on December 28 in Pyongyang," he said.